Performances

 Music by: Matthew Adam Hart (The Russian Futurists)

-Synopsis: The Face of Everything is a "manual animation" that tells a story based very loosely on the life experiences of some of Liberace's most notorious boyfriends.
-"Hillbilly" is a poor, dejected teenager, who travels to the "big city" (mid-1970s Las Vegas) to discover love, vision and identity in a much older, outrageously superficial nightclub entertainer.
+The Face of Everything is a “manual animation” that tells a story based very loosely on the life experiences of some of Liberace’s most notorious boyfriend.
+“Hillbilly” is a poor, dejected teenager, who travels to the “big city” (mid-1970s Las Vegas) to discover love, vision and identity in a much older, outrageously superficial nightclub entertainer.

 Looking for Love in the Hall of Mirrors